tiagosouzatfs/Natural_Language_Processing/README.md

 # Natural Language Processing To Query SQL

 This work was development with goal to util the concepts of Natural Language Processing to convert an phrase from language natural more especificly in Portuguese to an query SQL.
-But, i made additions execution and answer too in language natural, forming an chain complete to interation between human and AI, conform image below:
+But, i made additions execution and answer too in language natural, forming an chain complete to interation between human and AI, according to the image below:

 ![nl_to_sql](https://github.com/tiagosouzatfs/Natural_Language_Processing/blob/main/nl_to_sql.png)
 Source: [Langchain](https://python.langchain.com/docs/tutorials/sql_qa/#%EF%B8%8F-security-note-%EF%B8%8F)